Sofia De La Fuente Garcia (PhD, MBPsS, FHEA)

 Send an email to arrange a meeting.

 I am a Teaching Fellow in Clinical Psychology, School of Health in Social Science.
-I support postgraduate students through their studies and am mainly involved in the MSc Psychology (Conversion).
+I support postgraduate students through their studies and am primarily involved in the MSc Mental Health in Children and Young People: Psychological Approaches.

 I am originally from Asturias, a green, rainy and beautiful region of Spain, where I lived until I went to university in Madrid.
 After completing the first year at the medical school, I decided to change degrees, in search for a framework to engage with the study of the human mind and human behaviour, and started Psychology (BSc Hons).
 This included an Erasmus year at the University of Edinburgh, where I had my first hands-on research experience.
 Afterwards, I completed a postgraduate on Methodology for Health and Behavioural Sciences (MSc).

-A broad interest in psychology and well-being leads my continuos personal and professional development, which includes foundational training in Gestalt psychotherapy and ongoing training in systems and family therapy.
+A broad interest in psychology and well-being leads my continuos personal and professional development, which includes training in Gestalt psychotherapy and systems and family therapy.

 PhD Precision Medicine